See All Blog Categories » Advice for Freelance Copywriters » 15 Tips to Bust Through Writer’s Block and Create Killer Copy

 13. Write without Editing

 If the words are flowing, just keep going!
 Feel free to write in a stream of consciousness.
 Don’t get hung up on the details like grammar, spelling and syntax.
-This isn’t the time to be a perfectionist and overthink everything.
+This isn’t the time to be a perfectionist and overthink minor details.
 It’s okay to write it wrong.

 “Give yourself permission to write imperfectly,” suggests Reedsy blog.
 “Write what you’re thinking, whether it’s eloquent or not.
 You can then come back and refine it later.”
 Just get words from your head onto the screen (or paper) and let the good times roll!